-Solid-state condenser microphones, and active ribbon microphones in professional environments are usually phantom powered: the microphone electronics are DC powered through the audio cable.
+Solid-state condenser microphones in professional environments are usually phantom powered: the microphone electronics are DC powered through the audio cable.
 This is accomplished by feeding the positive side of a 48 volt power supply to both pin 2 and 3 of the input connector (through precision matched resistors), and the negative to pin 1 (ground).
 The DC voltage is recovered at the microphone with negligible effect on the audio signal.

-Vacuum tube condenser mics, dynamic microphones, and ribbon mics do not require this power and the +48 switch (1) should be turned off when using non-phantom powered mics.
-Some engineers feel that the performance of some dynamic mics may be subtly degraded with the phantom power on.
+Vacuum tube condenser mics and dynamic microphones do not require this power and the +48 switch (1) should be turned off when using non-phantom powered mics.
+Although leaving the +48 on will not damage any properly wired balanced mic, some ribbon mics have reportedly been damaged when connected or disconnected from phantom powering.
+Also, some engineers feel that the performance of some dynamic mics may be subtly degraded with the phantom power on.

-The phantom powering circuit used in the VT-12 is suitable for use with all Neumann microphones, AKG 12 and 48 volt microphones, B&K phantom powered mics, all Schoeps mics, Shure SM81 and 85 mics, Crown PZM mics, and virtually all other phantom powered mics that require any voltage between 12 and 48.
+The phantom powering circuit used in the VT-2 is suitable for use with all Neumann micro- phones, AKG 12 and 48 volt microphones, B&K phantom powered mics, all Schoeps mics, Shure SM81 and 85 mics, Crown PZM mics, and virtually all other phantom powered mics that require any voltage between 12 and 48.

-When turned off, the phantom-power resistors are completely disconnected from the circuit in the VT-12.
+When turned off, the phantom-power resistors are completely disconnected from the circuit in the VT-2.

-Gain (3)
+Attenuation (3)

-The Gain control (3) is between the second and third amplification stages of the VT-12.
+The Attenuation control (3) is between the second and third amplification stages of the VT-2.
 It should be adjusted to provide the desired output level to the console or recorder.

-In some situations, the Gain control can have an effect on VT-12 distortion, but at +4 dBm output the input stages will overload before the output.
-If you find that you need to run the Gain control near the bottom of its range, the input level may be too high and you might want to experiment with the microphone pad (if it has one), the VT-12 Input switch position, or both.
+In some situations, the Attenuation control can have an effect on VT-2 distortion, but at +4 dBm output the input stages will overload before the output.
+If you find that you need to run the Attenuation control near the bottom of its range, the input level may be too high and you might want to experiment with the microphone pad (if it has one), the VT-2 Input switch position, or both.
 Let your ears be the judge.
-Slight to moderate overdriving of the VT-12 often adds "edge," "power," or "excitement" to the sound.
+Slight to moderate overdriving of the VT-2 often adds "edge," "power," or "excitement" to the sound.

-If it is necessary to operate the Gain control near the top of its range, the input level is too low and any padding at the mic or on the VT-12 should be reduced or removed.
+If it is necessary to operate the Attenuation control near the top of its range, the input level is too low and any padding at the mic or on the VT-2 should be reduced or removed.